ekinazbazdar/bioinformatics-data-skills-final-exam/README.md

 ## **Question 1**

 The aim of this part is to create a **100x100 numpy array** which composed of **random integers** that vary between **0 and 100** using *Anaconda-Jupyter notebook*.
 All output files were uploaded into the [Bioinformatics Data Skills Final Exam](https://github.com/ekinazbazdar/bioinformatics-data-skills-final-exam.git) repository.
-To achieve this aim, first, needed libraries were loaded as follows:
+To achieve this aim, first, needed libraries were imported as follows:

 ```bash
 INPUT:	import numpy as np